 Although the other students were prepared, they made a point of showing that he was over prepared with his binder, index cards in a case and an assortment of writing instruments.
 He was also the only one interrupting the instructor with questions and not to mention his comical disgusting water outburst.
 Stiles showed up for his internship enthusiastic and ready to take on his new tasks and assignments.
 But him being over prepared was used for laughs making it seem like only fools and nerds show up in that way.
 Again why is being over prepared shown as a bad thing?

 There are so many other characters that come to mind that are seen in this way for instance: Steve Urkel (Family Matters), Hermione Granger (Harry Potter) and Paris Geller (Gilmore Girls).
 These are just a few that I instantly thought of but of course there are many more.

 For a real world comparison, I remember during last year's Presidential election, Hillary Clinton was called "over prepared" when she showed up for the debates with actual knowledge instead of spouting ridiculous nonsense.
 It was seen as a bad thing that she was actually prepared to answer questions and understood the importance of her answers.
 I didn't understand why being over prepared for a debate was seen as a bad thing.
 Since the job of being President demands intelligence and the ability to grasp details while being ready to handle any and everything that is associated with the job.
 I would think being over prepared is something that would be applauded and not used as a negative.

 Being smart has always had a somewhat unfavorable quality attached to it but it feels like being over prepared is even worse.
-But what does that say about our society when those who are considered over prepared are mocked or seen as outcast?
+But what does that say about our society when those who are considered over prepared are mocked or seen as an outcast?